Fool's Gold (Aaron Carter song)

 "Fool's Gold" is a single by American pop musician Aaron Carter released on April 1, 2016.
 It is the first single to be released by Carter since 2002.
 The song appears on Carter's extended play LøVë and his 2018 album of the same name.

 Background and release

 Carter began to tease the single in November 2015 via Twitter.
 On November 24, 2015, Billboard premiered a preview of the song.
 The song and its accompanying music video, co-directed by Carter and Jon Asher, were released on April 1, 2016.

+Critical reception

+Spin wrote that "Fool's Gold" was "a decent little pop song" although the track "wasn't going to end up on any Best Of lists".